 Online fax services are viable options for several reasons, primarily to keep costs down, particularly if your company faxes infrequently.
 Convenience is another major selling point; you don't have to be in your office or near a fax machine to send and receive documents.
 Managing your incoming and outgoing faxes with an online fax service is as simple as being near a computer or mobile device.

 Features and options

 Many services offer additional features to enhance usability and security, though sometimes these come at an added cost.
 Convenient features include things like mobile alerts, integration with Microsoft Outlook, preset delivery times, digital signatures, customizable cover sheets, the ability to fax multiple recipients at once and the ability to forward incoming faxes to multiple email addresses.
 Some security features include SSL or PGP encryption and password protection to guard sensitive information.
 Most services offer these features, but it's important to check ahead of time and find out whether or not they cost more.

 There are some online fax services that offer either send-only or receive-only plans, but many small businesses require the ability to both send and receive faxes.
 Some services limit the number of faxes you can store, while others limit the amount of time a fax can be archived (usually about a year).

-Typically, online fax services employ the monthly-subscription pricing model, with base fees ranging from about $7 to $20 per month.
-The monthly fee usually includes a set amount of incoming and outgoing faxes that is anywhere from 100 to 500 faxes each, with higher amounts included in more comprehensive plans.
-If you eclipse the monthly limit, you'll trigger overage fees, which often range from 3 cents to 12 cents for each additional fax beyond the allotted amount.
+Typically, online fax services offer a monthly subscription pricing model, with base fees ranging from $7 to $30 per month.
+This fee usually includes a set amount of incoming and outgoing faxes that is anywhere from 100 to 750 pages each, with higher amounts included in more comprehensive plans.
+If you eclipse the monthly limit, you'll trigger overage fees, which often range from 3 cents to 12 cents for each additional page beyond the allotted amount.